srazash/dsazig/Notes.md

 ### Implementing quick sort

-Quicksort is a popular sorting algorithm that works by partitioning the input array into two parts based on a chosen "pivot" element, and then recursively sorting the two partitions.
-Here's a step-by-step explanation of how to implement Quicksort, with pseudocode examples:
+Quick sort is a popular sorting algorithm that works by partitioning the input array into two parts based on a chosen "pivot" element, and then recursively sorting the two partitions.
+Here's a step-by-step explanation of how to implement Quick sort, with pseudocode examples:

 **Step 1: Choose a pivot element**
-The first step in Quicksort is to choose a pivot element from the array.
+The first step in Quick sort is to choose a pivot element from the array.
 The pivot can be chosen in different ways, such as the first, last, or middle element of the array, or a random element.
 For this example, let's choose the first element as the pivot.

 **Step 2: Partition the array**
 The next step is to partition the array into two parts: one part with elements less than the pivot, and the other part with elements greater than or equal to the pivot.
 This can be done using the following pseudocode: